 A group of published UK-based authors and illustrators of picture books, children's and YA.

 Since the publication of the multi-award-winning Taking Flight in 2010, Sheena Wilkinson has been established as one of Ireland’s most acclaimed writers for young people.
-Grounded won the overall CBI Book of the Year award in 2013, and her new novel Still Falling has been described (Inis Magazine) as ‘heartbreaking and heartwarming…an instant classic’.
+Grounded won the overall CBI Book of the Year award in 2013, and Still Falling was described (Inis Magazine) as ‘heartbreaking and heartwarming…an instant classic’.
+Sheena’s latest novel, Star by Star, is out in October 2017.
 Sheena lives in County Down.

 Moving from a harsh West Belfast estate to the glamour of the showjumping ring, Taking Flight is a fast-paced story of courage overcoming jealousy.
 The only riding fifteen-year-old Declan has ever done is joyriding.
 When he’s forced to stay with his snobby cousin ‘Princess’ Vicky, he’s shocked to find himself falling in love with horses.
 Vicky would do anything to keep this grubby hood away from her precious showjumper, Flight.
 Populated with courageous and vibrant characters, Taking Flight is a brilliant debut from an exciting new writer. (more)

 “This masterfully structured narrative suggests, in an unsentimental manner, that the inner struggle to understand oneself can be redemptive.”— Judges, Bisto Children’s Book of the Year Awards

 The follow-up to Sheena Wilkinson’s debut, ‘Taking Flight’.
 Two years on, with Flight sold, Declan is facing some major decisions.
 He loves Seaneen but knows he’d leave her if it meant a dream career working with horses.
 But when he is offered the job of his dreams at a top showjumping yard in Germany, he is torn.(more)